 Agatha Christie--The Seven Deadly Sins

-I had never heard of this before, but recently ran across a reference to the theme of the seven deadly sins in some of Agatha Christie's mystery novels.
+I had never heard of this before, but recently ran across a reference to the theme of the Seven Deadly Sins in some of Agatha Christie's mystery novels.
 The sins, in order of appearance are Pride, Lust, Wrath, Sloth, Envy, Gluttony and Avarice.
 The novels that portray these sins are The ABC Murders, Evil Under the Sun, Five Little Pigs (Murder in Retrospect), Sparkling Cyanide (Remembered Death), A Murder Is Announced, At Bertram's Hotel, and Endless Night.

 I'm not sure I agree that these particular books represent each sin attributed to it, so I'll try to remember to examine each one as I read it with that in mind.